Townsville Golf Club

 Townsville, Looking Towards the Future

 While the golf course might officially be considered under construction, there was no hint of construction that we found.
 The par threes were wonderful, and the greens at Townsville Golf Club were outstanding.
-In perfect quickish speed, and with a lot of undulations, you will defiantly need more than once around to learn how to master them.
+With perfect quickish speed, and with a lot of undulations, you will defiantly need more than once around to learn how to master them.
 If that could even be possible!
 They were certainly difficult, but we felt they were equally fair.
 I left myself with way too many 5-foot par putts for a great score, but we both walked off the eighteenth green happy.
 Happy that we have accepted the challenge!